tdsrusti/Detection-of-DDoS-attack/README.md

 - **Python Libraries:**
   - **pandas:** For data manipulation and CSV file handling.
   - **numpy:** For numerical operations.
 - **CSV Dataset:** A file named `FloodingAttack.csv` is used to demonstrate network traffic analysis.
-The notebook assumes this file is available (for example, mounted via Google Drive as shown in the code fileciteturn0file4).
+The notebook assumes this file is available (for example, mounted via Google Drive as shown in the code.

 ## Usage